 “It truly has been nice to have my teenagers around the house more this summer, so I’ve loved spending time with them and my husband.
 I value my role as their mom so much.
 It’s the primary reason I chose to work in a virtual environment.
 Juggling all that is involved in sending two of my kids off to college while working close to full-time would not have been possible if I didn’t work for ML.”

-Teresa Block Market Research Manager
+Teresa Block Sales Manager

 “I had a tremendous opportunity to oversee Client Servicesvirtually from Germany and facilitate programs for our clients to help build their businesses in regions across the world.
 I traveled abundantly throughout Europe.
 It was fast-paced, fun, and a lot of hours maintaining relationships with ML and clients across many time zones.
 Oftentimes, I would work early in Germany before the US woke up to prepare for a full afternoon of meetings into early evenings sometimes.
 I wouldn’t trade the experience for anything.”